rajeshkio/golang-projects-2024/goMethodsStructs/task1/README.md

 - Lowercase field names are private (unexported)
 - Uppercase field names are public (exported)

-We use private fields with public methods to enforce encapsulation:
+We use private fields with public methods to enforce encapsulation, check models/person.go

 ```go
 type Person struct {